 Grants come from the community funder’s discretionary funds, as well as donor advised funds, such as the Hootie and the Blowfish Foundation and the Knight Foundation Advised Fund.
 Most of the discretionary grants come from the funder’s Community Engagement Grants program.
 CCCF also has four regional affiliates: the Community Foundation for Orangeburg and Calhoun Counties, the Greater Chapin Community Endowment, the Kershaw County Endowment, and the Sumter Community Foundation.
 Meanwhile, Women in Philanthropy provides grants to groups that support women and children, and the One SC Fund supports disaster relief.
 Other funds support specific counties and the Lynches River watershed.

 As far as community foundation discretionary grants go, CCCF mostly supports open and inclusive programs, arts and cultural opportunities, and the beautification of public spaces.
 These grants go up to $75,000 each and serve as challenge grants.
-In a past grant cycle, the funder gave $448,500 for Connected Community grants, which are meant to support innovative ideas that have been defined as the most important elements of a good community, according to the John S. and James L. Knight Foundation and Gallup.
+In a past grant cycle, the funder funded $448,500 for Connected Community grants, which are meant to support innovative ideas that have been defined as the most important elements of a good community, according to the John S. and James L. Knight Foundation and Gallup.
 Grantees in that round included the Columbia Museum of Art, FoodShare, Friends of Lexington Main Library, and the Columbia Children’s Theater.

 Open grant opportunities are typically listed on the funder’s Nonprofits page.
 In recent years, grant opportunities sessions have been hosted in July.
 Current sessions are posted on CCCF’s events page to let local nonprofits in on tips for applying for grants.